aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the worksheet range used to fill the specified combo box.
+Gets the worksheet range used to fill the specified combo box.

 ```
 if (shape.getInputRange().equals("$B$6:$B10"))